 2. Dark Chocolate Is Packed With Antioxidants

 Cocoa contains large amounts of two polyphenol flavanol compounds – catechin and epicatechin.
-These act as powerful antioxidants which help to neutralize the free radicals that are constantly attacking and damaging our body cells, causing all manner of diseases and accelerating the ageing process.
+These act as powerful antioxidants, which help to neutralize the free radicals that are constantly attacking and damaging our body cells, causing all manner of degenerative diseases and accelerating the ageing process.

-The antioxidant activity of foods is measured using the ORAC (oxygen radical absorbance capacity) scale, and cocoa has an extremely high ORAC score - so it's about the most effective antioxidant food you will find.
+The antioxidant activity of foods is measured using the ORAC (oxygen radical absorbance capacity) scale, and cocoa has an extremely high ORAC score, making it about the most effective antioxidant food you will find.

 3. Dark Chocolate Can Lower Your Risk Of Cardiovascular Disease